syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 ## onColumnDragging callback

 The `SfDataGrid.onColumnDragging` callback is triggered when the column is dragging.
-This callback provides provides the following properties in the `DataGridColumnDragDetails`.
+This callback provides the following properties in the `DataGridColumnDragDetails`.

 * `from`: Returns index of the currently dragging column.
 * `to`: Returns index of the column after being dropped.